-51 BSP Cir.
+53 BSP Cir.
 No. 1076, s2020

-- 2. On the basis of knowledge and evidence on the existence of any of the grounds for disqualification mentioned in BSP Cir.
-1076, s2020, the person concerned shall be notified in writing either by personal service or through registered mail or courier at his last known address by the BSP of the existence of the ground for his disqualification and shall be allowed to submit within fifteen (15) calendar days from receipt of such notice, a sworn statement/explanation on why he should not be disqualified and included in the watchlisted file, together with the evidence in support of his position.
-BSP may allow an extension on meritorious ground. - 3.
-Upon receipt of the reply explanation of the person concerned, BSP shall proceed to evaluate the case. - 4.
+- 3. Upon receipt of the reply explanation of the person concerned, BSP shall proceed to evaluate the case. - 4.
 The failure of the person to reply within the period provided under item "b" above shall be deemed a waiver of opportunity to explain and the BSP shall proceed to evaluate the case based on available records/ evidence. - 5.
-If the Person concerned was not served copy of the written notice to explain even after using available modes of service, i.e., personal service or registered mail or courier, the appropriate supervising department of the BSP shall proceed to evaluate the case based on available records/evidence. - 6.
-Upon evaluation of the BSP that a person disqualified under any of the grounds listed, BSP shall elevate to the MB for approval of the person's disqualification and inclusion in the BSP Watchlist Files. - 7.
+If the Person concerned was not served copy of the written notice to explain even after using available modes of service, i.e., personal service or registered mail or courier, the appropriate supervising department of the BSP shall proceed to evaluate the case based on available records/evidence. - Upon evaluation of the BSP that a person disqualified under any of the grounds listed, BSP shall elevate to the MB for approval of the person's disqualification and inclusion in the BSP Watchlist Files. - 7.
 Upon approval by the MB, the person concerned shall be informed by the BSP in writing either by personal service or through registered mail or courier, at his last known address of his disqualification from being elected/appointed as director/officer in any BSFI and his inclusion in the masterlist of watchlisted persons so disqualified. - 8.
 The determination of the MB shall become final and executory within fifteen (15) calendar days from receipt of the resolution, unless a motion for reconsideration has been filed. - 9.
 In case the subject of disqualification is an incumbent director/officer, the BOD of the bank concerned shall be immediately informed of such disqualification approved by the MB and shall be directed to act thereon not later than the following board meeting.
 Within three (3) banking days after the board meeting, the Corporate Secretary shall report to the BSP the action taken by the Board on the person involved. - 10.
-In cases initiated by the BSP which resulted in conviction by the final judgment of a court for violation of banking laws, rules and regulations, the Office of the General Counsel and Legal Services (OGCLS) shall recommend to the MB the permanent disqualification of said person and his name shall be included in the Disqualification File "A" (Permanent) upon approval of the MB.

-11. In administrative complaints against directors and officers filed with the BSP which resulted in the imposition of administrative penalties for violation of banking laws, rules and regulations, the OGCLS shall recommend to the MB the disqualification of said person, if warranted according to the severity of the offense, and his name shall be included in the Disqualification File "A" (Permanent) or "B" (Temporary), as the case may be, upon approval of the MB.
+In cases initiated by the BSP which resulted in conviction by the final judgment of a court for violation of banking laws, rules and regulations, the Office of the General Counsel and Legal Services (OGCLS) shall recommend to the MB the permanent disqualification of said person and his name shall be included in the Disqualification File "A" (Permanent) upon approval of the MB. - 11.
+In administrative complaints against directors and officers filed with the BSP which resulted in the imposition of administrative penalties for violation of banking laws, rules and regulations, the OGCLS shall recommend to the MB the disqualification of said person, if warranted according to the severity of the offense, and his name shall be included in the Disqualification File "A" (Permanent) or "B" (Temporary), as the case may be, upon approval of the MB.

-12. Removal Procedures52
+12. Removal Procedures54

-- 1. A director may be removed from office by a vote of the stockholders holding or representing at least two-thirds (2/3) of the outstanding capital stock. - 2.
-The removal shall take place either at the regular stockholder's meeting or at a special meeting called for the purpose, and in either case, after previous notice to stockholders of the intention to propose such removal at the meeting. - 3.
+- 1. A director may be removed from office by a vote of the stockholders holding or representing at least two-thirds (2/3) of the outstanding capital stock. - The removal shall take place either at the regular stockholder's meeting or at a special meeting called for the purpose, and in either case, after previous notice to stockholders of the intention to propose such removal at the meeting. - 3.
 The Corporate Secretary shall call a special meeting, on order of the President or on the written demand of the stockholders representing or holding at least a majority of the outstanding capital stock for the purpose of removal of a director.